-Her poems have been widely published throughout the country in such journals as AGNI, Alaska Quarterly Review, The American Poetry Review, Ironwood, Cave Wall, Copper Nickel, Court Green, Crab Orchard Review, Hubbub, The Massachusetts Review, The New England Review, The New Yorker, Ploughshares, Plume, Prairie Schooner, Poetry and The Virginia Quarterly Review and have received, among other awards, the Vern Rutsala Award from Hubbub and two Pushcart Prizes.
+Her poems have been widely published throughout the country in such journals as AGNI, Alaska Quarterly Review, The American Poetry Review, Ironwood, Cave Wall, Copper Nickel, Court Green, Crab Orchard Review, Hubbub, The Iowa Review, The Massachusetts Review, The New England Review, The New Yorker, Ploughshares, Plume, Prairie Schooner, Poetry and The Virginia Quarterly Review and have received, among other awards, the Vern Rutsala Award from Hubbub and two Pushcart Prizes.
 She has received fellowships from the MacDowell Colony, Caldera, Literary Arts and the Oregon Arts Commission.

 A former Poetry Editor of Northwest Review, she taught poetry at Lane Community College, Lewis and Clark College, and Reed College.
 Currently, she teaches privately.
 She lives in Eugene, Oregon with her husband, Bill Cadbury, and their dog and two cats.